sunodo/sunodo/README.md

 # Sunodo

-Sunodo is a hosting service for decentralized applications written using [Cartesi](http://cartesi.io) technology.
+Sunodo is a framework for developing decentralized applications built on top of [Cartesi](http://cartesi.io) technology.

-If applications are decentralized why do they need hosting?

-Cartesi decentralized applications (DApps) are [application specific rollups](https://medium.com/cartesi/application-specific-rollups-e12ed5d9de01) that runs offchain and uses the blockchain as a consensus mechanism and dispute resolution.
-As such it needs to have nodes running that performs validation of the application computations (validator nodes), and also indexing services to serve the state of the application (reader nodes).

-Sunodo provide an easy way to deploy those nodes.
+It helps developers to:

+-   `create` applications from templates
+-   `build` applications from source to a cartesi machine
+-   `run` applications in a local development environment
+-   `test` aplications running inside a cartesi machine
+-   `deploy` applications to a cloud provider
+-   `monitor` application already running on a cloud provider

 ## What's inside?